kinopio-club/kinopio-help/api/index.md

 ## {{title}}

 The [Kinopio](https://kinopio.club) API is used to find, save, and update the data of users who've signed up for accounts.
-You can use it to build wonders I've never even dreamed of.
+You can use it to build wonders never before dreamed of.

       ___     ___      ___
      {o,o}   {o.o}    {o,o}